semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 :::info
 * All validations, such as API calls, are done **locally**.
-* No tokens are ever to Semgrep servers.
+* No tokens are sent to Semgrep servers.
 :::

 1. The post-processor detects the service, such as Slack or AWS, that the secret is used for.